joshualev/Fisher-mongers-app/README.md

 Potential Future updates for the app may include:
 - Implements user and admin profiles into the users model.
 - Additional product models (e.g. shellfish, pantry items)
-- Other ecommended products in the product details (show) view based on the product that is current being viewed.
+- Other ecommerce products in the product details (show) view based on the product that is current being viewed.
 - Integrate a recepies API, such as [spoonacular](https://spoonacular.com/food-api) or [edamam](https://developer.edamam.com/edamam-recipe-api) to provide recipie ideas based on the product viewed/selected.
 - Maps integration to show the user where the fish being viewed was caught.
 - Fishmonger profile pages to help promote small local businesses and the sustainable fishing approach of the platform.